In this Article

 - Turn the baby sideways or on the stomach and let the nose drain.
 Wipe clean.

-- If it gets onto the face or eyes of the baby while spraying, do not get worried and wipe it off gently.
+- If it gets onto the face or eyes of the baby while spraying, do not get worried.
+Wipe it off gently.

-You can also make the saline water for baby’s nose at home.
+You can also make the saline water for a baby’s nose at home.

 - Boil a cup of clean and filtered water.

-- Cool the saline solution to reach room temperature.
+- Cool the saline solution to room temperature.

 - Store the solution in a clean spray bottle.
 You can also use a clean dropper.

-- Use 3-4 times a day or as required.
+- Use it three to four times a day or as required.

 - Use or discard the preparation after three days.